 How Much Can You Make From Data Entry?

-According to Indeed, the average hourly rate for a data entry clerk is $13.84 an hour, although this is mainly for work on site.
+According to Indeed, the average hourly rate for a data entry clerk is $16 an hour, so data entry makes more than minimum wage in most states.

 Best Beginner Level Data Entry Jobs From Home

-FlexJobs is a popular job site, and one of the places that I head to first when it comes to looking for new job opportunities.
+FlexJobs is a popular job site for entry-level beginners and pros alike, and one of the places that I head to first when it comes to looking for new job opportunities.

-Despite it being a job board, there are plenty of remote opportunities on there, and they even have a dedicated section just for data entry jobs.
+Despite it being a job board, there is plenty of remote work on there, and they even have a dedicated section just for data entry clerk jobs.

 2) We Work Remotely

-We Work Remotely is a big website that lists only remote jobs – which is perfect for you if you are specifically looking to work from home!
+We Work Remotely is a big website that lists only remote jobs, including online data entry positions – which is perfect for you if you are specifically looking to work at home!

 There are high-quality job listings posted on here – it costs recruiters $299 to post a job on there, so it goes without saying that they will only post on there if it’s a decent job opportunity.